Bisxsh/WhosThatPixelmon/readme.md

 #### Changing prefix:
 The prefix node will define the message that is shown before all in-game chat messages that are sent by the plugin.
 Changing the contents of this string will change the prefix displayed on all messages.

+#### Changing broadcasted messages:
+The messages that are broadcasted in the plugin can now be modified.
+Note that although you may be able to change the language of broadcasts this way, Pixelmon names will still need to be answered in English, and will still be displayed in English if the *revealAnswer* node is set to true;

 #### Contact me
 Please report any bugs with the plugin on the [Issue Tracker](https://github.com/Bisxsh/WhosThatPixelmon/issues).